-Missed milestones: Coronavirus disrupts school traditions
+Missed Milestones: Coronavirus disrupts school traditions

 (NBC News) Millions of students are coming up on what would have been graduations and end-of-the-school-year events had it not been for coronavirus.

-Amelia Leahy is just one senior who’s final year of high school has been cut short.
+Amelia Leahy is just one senior whose final year of high school has been cut short.

 Her prom dress is unworn; the dance is off.
 So is the rest of lacrosse season.